BBBocian/Booking-Task/README.md

 # Booking-Task
 Draft version created in selenium webdriver + python.
 Selenium + python has been choosen because this is the best start to improve TC in BDD way.
 Test in BDD has been created but not in the form I would like to present.
+It can be delivered in days - if needed.

 Test information: